symfony/symfony-docs/controller.rst

         // return new RedirectResponse($this->generateUrl('homepage'));

-        // does a permanent HTTP 301 redirect return $this->redirectToRoute('homepage', [], Response::HTTP_MOVED_PERMANENTLY);
+        // does a permanent HTTP 301 redirect return $this->redirectToRoute('homepage', [], 301);
+        // if you prefer, you can use PHP constants instead of hardcoded numbers return $this->redirectToRoute('homepage', [], Response::HTTP_MOVED_PERMANENTLY);

         // redirect to a route with parameters